feathersjs/docs/guides/chat/processing.md

   - The new truncated and sanitized text
   - The currently authenticated user (so we always know who sent it)
   - The current (creation) date
-3. Return a Promise that resolves with the hook object (this is what any hook should return)
+3. Return a Promise that resolves with the context object (this is what any hook should return)

 ## Adding a user avatar